a-martyn/awd-lstm/README.md

 - **2. Weight-dropped LSTM** (`model.net.WeightDropout`): A wrapper around a vanilla LSTM network that applies dropout to hidden-to-hidden recurrent weights.

-- **3. Optimisation: Averaged Stochastic Gradient Descent (ASGD)** (`utils.NT_ASGD`): Starts averaging parameters from n previous times steps beyond some trigger point, in this case when the validation maetric fails to improve for multiple succesive optimisation steps.
+- **3. Optimisation: Averaged Stochastic Gradient Descent (ASGD)** (`utils.NT_ASGD`): Starts averaging parameters from n previous times steps beyond some trigger point, in this case when the validation metric fails to improve for multiple successive optimisation steps.

 - **4.1 Variable length backpropagation sequences** (`data_loader.get_batches`): Randomly select sequence length for each batch.
 For example in batch i, predict word given 20 preceding words.
 For batch i+1, predict word given 19 preceding words.

-- **4.2 Variational Dropout** (`model.net.VariationalDropout`): An adaption of torch.nn.functional.dropout that applies the same dropout mask each time it is called.
-Samples a binary dropout mask only once upon instantiatin and then allows that same dropout mask to be used repeatedly.
+- **4.2 Variational Dropout** (`model.net.VariationalDropout`): An adaptation of torch.nn.functional.dropout that applies the same dropout mask each time it is called.
+Samples a binary dropout mask only once upon instantiation and then allows that same dropout mask to be used repeatedly.
 When minibatches are received as input, then a different mask is used for each minibatch.
 Note: The AWD-LSTM authors' implementation is not as described in paper.
 Their code appears to sample a new mask on each call. https://github.com/salesforce/awd-lstm-lm/blob/master/locked_dropout.py

 - **4.3 Embedding dropout** (`model.net.AWD_LSTM.embedding_dropout`): Word-level dropout on the embedding matrix.
-Means that if dropped then all occurences of a specific word dissappear for that forward/backward pass.
+Means that if dropped then all occurrences of a specific word disappear for that forward/backward pass.

-- **4.5 Independant embedding size and hidden-size**: In practice, just a configuration detail of the model.
+- **4.5 Independent embedding size and hidden-size**: In practice, just a configuration detail of the model.

-- **4.6 Activation Regularization (AR)** (`model.net.AWD_LSTM.activation_reg`: Calulates a regularisation factor that increases with magnitude of activations from the final recurrent layer.
+- **4.6 Activation Regularisation (AR)** (`model.net.AWD_LSTM.activation_reg`: Calculates a regularisation factor that increases with magnitude of activations from the final recurrent layer.

-- **4.6 Temporal Activation Regularization (TAR)** (`model.net.AWD_LSTM.temporal_activation_reg`) Calulates a regularisation factor that penalises the model for producing large changes in the LSTM cell's hidden state.
+- **4.6 Temporal Activation Regularisation (TAR)** (`model.net.AWD_LSTM.temporal_activation_reg`) Calculates a regularisation factor that penalises the model for producing large changes in the LSTM cell's hidden state.